doums/rg.nvim/README.md

 Example with [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua)

-In the files'tree window press `<C-f>` to search in the directory under the cursor or in the above directory level for a file under the cursor
+In the files'tree window press `<C-f>` to search in the directory/file under the cursor

 ```lua
 -- nvim-tree config